| GISPRI Symposium '94:"Civilization in the 21st Century and

 of independent and self-reliant diplomacy, and the orientation of becoming

+a big power.
 The approach of the

 international community toward China should be based upon the understanding